Composing Copyless Streaming String Transducers: Abstract

 \section{Abstract}

-Streaming string transducers (\sst{}s) implement string-to-string transformations by reading their input in a single left-to-right pass while maintaining fragments of potential outputs in a finite set of string variables.
-These variables get updated on transitions of the transducer where they can be reassigned to concatenations of variables and symbols.
-An \sst{} is called \emph{copyless} if every update is such that no variable gets copied to more than once.
-Copyless \sst{}s capture Courcelle's monadic second-order definable graph transformations (\msot{}) when restricted to string-to-string rewritings.
-The extension of copyless \sst{}s with nondeterminism is also known to be equivalent to the nondeterministic variant of \msot{}s.
+Streaming string transducers (SSTs) implement string-to-string transformations by reading each input word in a single left-to-right pass while maintaining fragments of potential outputs in a finite set of string variables.
+These variables get updated on transitions of the transducer, where they can be assigned new values described by concatenations of variables and output symbols.
+An SST is called copyless if every update is such that no variable occurs more than once amongst all of the assigned expressions.
+The transformations realized by copyless SSTs coincide with Courcelle's monadic second-order logic graph transducers (MSOTs) when restricted to string graphs.
+Copyless SSTs with nondeterminism are known to be equivalent to nondeterministic MSOTs as well.

-\msot{}s, both deterministic and nondeterministic, are closed under composition.
-Given the equivalence of \msot{} and copyless \sst{}s, it is easy to see that copyless \sst{}s are also closed under composition.
-The original proofs of this fact, however, were based on a direct construction to produce a composite copyless \sst{} from two given copyless \sst{}s.
+MSOTs, both deterministic and nondeterministic, are closed under composition.
+Given the equivalence of MSOTs and copyless SSTs, it is easy to see that copyless SSTs are also closed under composition.
+The original proof of this fact, however, was based on a direct construction to produce a composite copyless SST from two given copyless SSTs.
 A counterexample discovered by Joost Englefriet showed that this construction may produce copyful transducers.
-We revisit the original composition constructions for both deterministic and nondeterministic \sst{}s and show that, although they can introduce copyful updates, the resulting copyful behavior they exhibit is superficial and is characterized by a property we call ``diamond-free'': two copies of the variables are never merged.
-To recover a modified version of the original construction, we provide a method for producing an equivalent copyless \nsst{} from any diamond-free copyful \nsst{}.
+We revisit the original composition constructions for both deterministic and nondeterministic SSTs and show that, although they can introduce copyful updates, the resulting copyful behavior they exhibit is superficial.
+To characterize this mild copyful behavior, we define a subclass of copyful SSTs, called diamond-free SSTs, in which two copies of a common variable are never combined in any subsequent assignment.
+In order to recover a modified version of the original construction, we provide a method for producing an equivalent copyless SST from any diamond-free copyful SST.